 Gloss touch-ups are a matter of personal preference, Dosso says, and since this isn’t a permanent color, it may fade faster depending on how often you shampoo your hair.

-Brown's favorite at-home masks include Olaplex Hair Perfector No. 3 ($28), Uberliss' Bond Sustainer ($20) which is also available in Pink Rose ($20), Briogio Don’t Despair Repair Conditioning Mask ($36), and IGK's Offline ($38) which Brown loves to mix with bond sustainer, saying it's an amazing combo that she's tried on platinum clients before.
+All processed hair needs extra TLC, and that goes double for curly strands.
+Brown's favorite at-home masks include Olaplex Hair Perfector No. 3 ($28), Uberliss' Bond Sustainer ($15) which is also available in Pink Rose ($15), Briogio Don’t Despair Repair Conditioning Mask ($36), and IGK's Offline ($38) which Brown loves to mix with the Bond Sustainer.

-Fortunately, Brown offered some helpful tips for preserving the color: "Don't shampoo too much and only use shampoo for color-treated hair.
-And again, Overtone conditioners are great for at-home maintenance.
+A shade this vibrant needs care outside of the salon chair.
+To keep your dusty rose gleaming, Brown says, "Don't shampoo too much and only use shampoo for color-treated hair.
+Overtone conditioners are great for at-home maintenance.
 They have several colors for you to choose from, and they condition hair, which can sometimes be damaged from lifting hair to very pale shades of blond."

 It's all in the blending, Dosso says, noting dusty rose will enhance natural pink undertones, giving your skin "that extra glow" as she calls it.
 "Each skin tone can carry a different shade of pink," she says, adding, dusty rose is like the "pink version of a cool blonde."
 We can totally see how the rosy hues compliment everyone uniquely.